Lake Mungo: History

-The area that in 1979 was declared a National Park is the traditional land of the Barkindji, Nyiampaar and Mutthi Mutthi.
-These original inhabitants were driven off by European squatters for their sheep farming in the 1840s, a remnant of which is the 45 m woodshed, constructed from Murray pine in 1869 by Chinese labourers.
-The indigenous who survived the seizure of their homeland, and European-introduced diseases, were moved to a mission at Balranald.
-Mungo sheep station (15700 ha) was subdivided from Gol-Gol holdings after WWI for returned soldiers, the Cameron Brothers, who named it after St Mungo's Church in Scotland.
-The station lease included the eastern lake lunette, while a small section at the southern end was covered by Jounli station.
+Lake Mungo has been dry for approximately 20,000 years.
+The area that is now known as the Willandra Lakes Region was declared a National Park in 1979, and is the traditional land of the Paakantyi, Muthi Muthi, and Ngiyampaa people.
+These original inhabitants arrived approximately 50,000 years ago, and would have consumed emus and marsupials, as well as aquatic life such as crustaceans, freshwater mussels, and fish.
+In 1788, the First Fleet arrived in Sydney and spread several diseases to the Indigenous groups, such as Smallpox, subsequently resulting in depopulation for these communities.
+In the 1840s, European settlers physically invaded the land for agriculture purposes, bringing sheep and cattle for grazing.
+The indigenous groups who survived the seizure of their homeland and the European-introduced diseases, were forcibly moved to a mission at Balranald.
+In the 1920s, after WWI, settlers subdivided the Gol-Gol station for returned soldiers and created the Mungo woolshed, a station for shearing sheep.
+The station still exists today, and contains a 45-m woolshed built by Chinese laborers in 1869.

+Land structures

 Geology

 Sediments at Lake Mungo have been deposited over more than 120,000 years.
 On the eastern side of the Mungo lake bed are the "Walls of China," a series of crescent-shaped sand dunes or lunettes, up to 40 m in height, that stretch for more than 33 km, where most archaeological material has been found.
-There are three distinct layers of sands and soil forming the Walls.
-The oldest is the reddish Gol Gol layer, formed between 100,000 and 120,000 years ago.
-The middle greyish layer is the Mungo layer, deposited between 50,000 and 25,000 years ago.
-The most recent is the Zanci layer, which is pale brown, and was laid down mostly between 25,000 and 15,000 years ago.
+There are five distinct layers of sands and soil forming the Walls.
+The oldest is the reddish Gol Gol layer, formed more than 120,000 years ago.
+Next is the greyish Mungo layer, split into Lower Mungo (between 55,000 and 40,000 years ago) and Upper Mungo (between 40,000 and 30,000 years ago).
+Above that is the Arumpo layer, deposited between 30,000 and 24,500 years ago, and finally the pale brown Zanci layer, laid down between 25,000 and 15,000 years ago.

 The Mungo layer, which was deposited before the last ice age period, is the most archaeologically rich.
 Although the layer corresponded with a time of low rainfall and cooler weather, more rainwater ran off the western side of the Great Dividing Range during that period, keeping the lake full.
 It supported a significant human population, as well as many varieties of Australian megafauna.